anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 #### 3.3.1.2.
 Foundation Services
 Foundation Node

-To build and lifecycle manage an OpenStack cloud it is typically necessary to deploy a server or virtual machine as a deployment node.
+To build and lifecycle manage an OpenStack cloud, it is typically necessary to deploy a server or virtual machine as a deployment node.

 This function must be able to manage the bare-metal provisioning of the hardware resources but since this does not affect cloud execution it can be detached from the OpenStack cloud and an operator can select their own tooling as they wish.
 Functional requirements of this node include: